What is a Scrum Master?

 What does a Scrum Master do?

 We touched briefly on standout qualities of the Scrum Master job description above.
-Now, let’s take a closer look at what a Scrum Master does within a Scrum project.
+Now, let’s take review what a Scrum Master does within a Scrum project.

 1. Leading through Serving